inside.ewu.edu

 Computer Science Cyber Operations Major, Bachelor of Science (BS)

-Exam Requirement: All Computer Science majors are required to pass the Advanced Programming Exam prior to taking courses for which it is a prerequisite.
+Exam Requirement: All Cybersecurity majors are required to pass the Advanced Programming Exam prior to taking courses for which it is a prerequisite.
 Passing the exam is required for graduation and no exam waivers will be granted for degree completion.

-Grade Requirements: As a computer science student, you are expected to maintain an overall university GPA ≥2.3.
-Each computer science course must be completed with a minimum grade ≥C+.
+Grade Requirements: As a cybersecurity student, you are expected to maintain an overall university GPA ≥2.3.
+Each computer science/cybersecurity course must be completed with a minimum grade ≥C+.
 All supporting courses required by the department must be completed with a minimum grade ≥C.

 Required Computer Science Courses